xopxe/ahsm/README.md

 ## Features

-- Lua only, with no eternal dependencies.
+- Lua only, with no external dependencies.
 Supports Lua 5.1, 5.2, 5.3.
 - States, transitions and events.
-   - States support `entry`, `exit` and `do` functions
-   - Transitions support `effect` and `guard` functions
-   - Events can be of any type.
-- A state can have a state machine embedded, which is active while the state is active.
+States support `entry`, `exit` and `do` functions.
+Transitions support `effect` and `guard` functions.
+Events can be of any type.
+A state can have a state machine embedded, which is active while the state is active.
 - A simple timeout scheme for transitions that solves many usecases without having to use timers.
-- Easily embeddable in a system:
-   - Events can be pushed or pulled.
-   - When using the timeout functionality computes the idle times to allow saving on CPU.
-   - Easily browsable data representation for recovering sub-states, events, etc.
+- Easily embeddable in a system: Events can be pushed or pulled; When using the timeout functionality computes the idle times to allow saving on CPU; Easily browsable data representation for recovering sub-states, events, etc.
 - Events can be of any type.
 - Support for longrunning actions in states using coroutines.
-- Additional tools, like a dot graph exporter for visualization.
+- Additional tools, like debugging output and a dot graph exporter for visualization.

 See test.lua for an example on utilization.